Legal Advice for “Naturalization” — 79 results

 If you plan to become a US citizen, you may have a number of questions about the process.
 This guide covers some of the more frequently asked questions.

-Written by attorney Michael Sherman, over 5 years ago.
+Written by attorney Michael Sherman, almost 6 years ago.
 STAFF PICK

-Written by attorney Madhu Kalra, almost 2 years ago.
+Written by attorney Madhu Kalra, about 2 years ago.

 Continuous Resident Requirement: An applicant for naturalization must have resided continuously riesided for five years in the United States after he or she became... more

-Written by attorney Carl Shusterman, almost 4 years ago.
+Written by attorney Carl Shusterman, over 4 years ago.

 What will happen at the naturalization ceremony?